fradamt/ssf/high_level/README.md

 This high-level specification aims to specify the external behavior of a node implementing the 3SF protocol.

-Intuitively, the external behavior corresponds to the messages sent and the canonical chain exposed by a node in response to a given sequence of input events (messages received and time updates).
+Intuitively, the external behavior corresponds to the messages that a  node sends and how a selected view of the state of a node (e.g. finalized and available chain) changes in response to a given sequence of input events (messages received and time updates).

 This specification is not concerned with computational efficiency at all.
 However, every function must be computable within a finite, but potentially unbounded, amount of time.